Question mark icon with text, Bull market

 When you picture a bull, you probably think of a forceful animal lunging forward with its horns held high.
 The imagery of a powerful bull, brought to life by artist Arturo Di Modica’s “Charging Bull” sculpture in New York City, has long been a symbol of strength and optimism on Wall Street.

-So, it’s little surprise that a “bull market” refers to a market that is on the rise.
+So, it’s little surprise that a bull market refers to a market that is on the rise.
 But what does that mean, exactly?
-How is this different from a bear market?
+How is this different from a bear market ?
 And as an investor, what does bullish behavior imply?
 Read on to take a close look at bull markets and how they differ from their opposite, bear markets.

-What is a bull market?
+What does a bull market mean?

 A bull market describes a market condition when asset prices are on the rise or expected to grow.
-The phrase usually refers to the stock market but can also be applied to markets of other asset classes, like bonds, commodities, or real estate.
+The phrase usually refers to the stock market but can also be applied to markets of other asset classes, like bonds, commodities or real estate.

 While there’s no hard and fast rule to designate a bull market, typically, a market is considered a bull when stock prices rise by 20% or more after a 20% decline and before another 20% drop.
 (Bear markets, on the other hand, are defined by low investor sentiment and mark a period of a 20% or more drop in stock prices from their 52-week high.)
 Bull markets are long-term trends and usually last several months or years.